-The project plays a small role in states' nutrient-reduction

-"This is as big as we want to be," Stacy Miller said of his 85-cow dairy operation.
-"I don't want to have to manage hired help."
-Daughter Melendy, who is studying dairy science at the University of Wisconsin-River Falls, is considering full-time dairy farming.
-Photo Credit: Ann Wessel, BWSR plans to combat hypoxia in the Gulf of Mexico.
-The lowoxygen "dead zone" can be caused by excess nutrients including phosphorous and nitrogen.
+The project plays a small role in states' nutrient-reduction plans to combat hypoxia in the Gulf of Mexico.
+The low-oxygen "dead zone" can be caused by excess nutrients including phosphorous and nitrogen.

 "But closer to home, in this part of the state we have a nitrates-in-our-groundwater issue.
 So it helps address that as well.
 It's addressing phosphorous in our surface waters (through) improved manure management that comes along with installing these systems," Copeland said.
 "With those also comes improved oxygen levels in cold-water trout streams."